Fitch Rates Delphi Automotive's Proposed Notes 'BBB'

 negative rating action include:

--A decline in the company's FCF margin to 3% or lower for a
+--A decline in the company's free cash flow margin to 3% or

 DLPH